vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDXR CANRN.md

  property | value
 --- | ---
  Method comment | Check conjunction for renew.
- Leading comment lines | All conjunctioni = "And" return 1,Has a "Then" return 0
+ Leading comment lines | All conjunctioni = "And" return 1 Has a "Then" return 0

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am